lluisher/Divide-and-Conquer-solves-localization/README.md

 # Divide-and-Conquer-solves-localization
 Code, based in a Divide-and-Conquer (DaC) scheme, to find the localized eigenstates and the dynamical evolution of states out-of-equilibrium in arbitrarily large systems with few (1 or 2) particles.
+For more details, please see the [paper in Arxiv](http://arxiv.org/abs/2211.13089).

 ## Aim: